Regardless of the industry in which we work, we cannot control customers’ expectations of the services our businesses provide.

 In many of these trades there are certain procedures and workflows to follow, be that legal process, the RIBA Plan of Work, RICS professional standards or the medical referrals process, for instance, but more and more so, customers and clients are now looking to define their own pathways.
 They’re able to conduct initial research to inform themselves, buy parcels of consultancy and advice, or indeed self-serve certain elements to reduce costs and feel more in control.

 The internet has given customers a wealth of information at their fingertips and now allows them to compare professionals online for price, skill-set and reputation, before engaging.
 Certain aspects of service delivery have also become more commoditised, as being a knowledgeable expert becomes less of a differentiator for more commonplace tasks.

-In direct competition with established providers, new competitors have emerged, causing category-changing disruption by launching simple solutions to previously complex tasks.
+A changing landscape In direct competition with established providers, new competitors have emerged, causing category-changing disruption by launching simple solutions to previously complex tasks.

 In law, we see the emergence of tools that apply artificial intelligence to assist with contract reading and legislative compliance, comparison sites that enable lawyer selection based on win-rate data, and home-move platforms that allow estate agents, mortgage brokers, solicitors, conveyancers and homebuyers to track in real-time every stage of their property transaction.

 In healthcare, there are new ways of connecting digitally with GPs on-demand and subscription services for prescription delivery, wearable technology that helps monitor and transmit vital data to manage conditions and make lifestyle recommendations, and new B2B solutions to solve staff availability challenges for the NHS, Local Health Authorities and Primary Care Trusts.